Urban InfillExamining opportunities to facilitate construction of walkable, transit-friendly development

 Ethan Elkind delivers a lecture at UCLA, on the past and future of LA’s metro rail.

-- Getting it Right: Examining the Local Land Use Entitlement Process in California to Inform Policy and Process (Feb 2018)
+- Examining the Local Land Use Entitlement Process in California to Inform Policy and Process (Feb 2019)